 The reforestation at Ofenkaulberg conceals very painful memories.
-Forced labour in the Ofenkaulen mines and air raids during World War II.
+Forced labor in the Ofenkaulen mines and air raids during World War II.
 The war raged between 1939 and 1945 and affected the civilians more than any war before.

 Hitler had wanted this war from the very beginning.
 Not only to re-establish the German Reich do away with the detested Peace Treaty of Versailles, above all it was a war of conquest and annihilation in the east.

 The Wannsee conference in Berlin 1942 had sanctioned the “Final Solution of the Jewish question”.
-The Nazis arrested millions of people, mostly Jews but also countless Gypsies, Slavs and others races, deported and killed them concentration camps in Eastern Europe.
+The Nazis arrested millions of people, mostly Jews but also countless Gypsies, Slavs, and others races, deported and killed them concentration camps in Eastern Europe.

 The USA enter World War II

 The USA under President Roosevelt has so far remained neutral.
 But the more Hitler’s rule over Europe threatened, the more they deviated from this line.
 Whoever could buy American war material and transport it away got it.
-In March 1941, Congress gave the President the authority to even lend, lease or exchange defence equipment to any country whose defence it considered vital to the protection of the United States.
+In March 1941, Congress gave the President the authority to even lend, lease or exchange defense equipment to any country whose defense it considered vital to the protection of the United States.
 At the same time, more and more American ships came to the aid of British ships on the Atlantic.
 In September 1941 Roosevelt ordered to sink every German U-boat without warning.